reproduce-work/reproduce-work/reproduce/main.md

 Some work has been done to develop reproducible workflows within specific computing environments.
 See [example 1](https://mine-cetinkaya-rundel.github.io/improve-repro-workflow-reproducibilitea-2020/) in R.

 While some initiatives have emerged to facilitate computational reproduction, there is no widely accepted standard for computational reproduction.

+There does exist some efforts around the ideas of open science, which are closely related but distinct from reproducible science.
+See [OSF](https://osf.io/tvyxz/), for example.

 ## An ontology of computation and composition